graalvm/graalvm-demos/native-image/databases/oracle-jdbc-tls-encrypted/README.md

 > **TCPS** is the TLS-encrypted secure connection variant of the Oracle JDBC Thin network protocol, and is commonly used in production environments to protect credentials and application data in transit.

+Compared to running an Oracle Database locally or using [Oracle Database Free container image](../oracle-jdbc-local/), this demo moves to a real remote database environment where DNS resolution matters, firewalls and network matter.

 ## Notes on GraalVM Native Image Compatibility

-A **TLS-encrypted (TCPS) JDBC connection** introduces additional considerations for [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/) compared to a plain TCP connection.
+A secure connection can introduce additional considerations for [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/) compared to a plain TCP connection, especially when custom truststore, certificate, or wallet-based settings are involved.
-You may need to account for SSL/TLS support, truststore or certificate configuration, and access to security-related resources at runtime.

-Compared to running an Oracle Database locally or using [Oracle Database Free container image](../oracle-jdbc-local/), this demo moves to a real remote database environment where:

-- DNS resolution matters
-- firewalls and network matter
-- host, port, and service name must be provided correctly
+For this demo, no special Native Image configuration was required beyond the standard Oracle JDBC setup.

 ## Prerequisites